BernieO/calcardbackup/README.md

 __Benefit of this approach:__ if the file `users.txt` gets in wrong hands, only this new user account is being compromised.
 __Drawback:__ no automatic inclusion of newly created addressbooks/calendars.
 Items will not be backed up unless being shared with that new user account.

+## About option -f / -\-fetch-from-database

+calcardbackup is backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
+However, with large addressbooks this can lead to timeouts resulting in calcardbackup not being able to backup large addressbooks.
+calcardbackup version 0.6.0 brings the possibility to fetch contact cards directly from the database which speeds up the backup process for addressbooks significantly.
+Use this option, if you are having trouble in backing up large addressbooks (or if you want to reduce server load).
+NOTE: only addressbooks will be fetched directly from the database, not calendars.

 ## nextcloud-snap users